CarlDownsOracle/oci-auditing/README.md

    * All alerts are normally highlighted with suitable background colors.
    * selected analysis will always list all respective OCI components in to the report, along with auditing, unless if some components are avoided by user configurations.

+&nbsp;

-GUI options self-explorable, person who manages OCI, can understand UI easily.
+GUI options are self-explorable, person who manages OCI, can understand UI easily.
 Further how to provide tenancies list into configuration, and all other simple steps are explained below:

+&nbsp;

-###### Table of further contents
+### Table of further contents

 [Background](#_Toc52579461)